ssrinke/UnScrabble/README.md

 # UnScrabble
-Refer Documentaton PDF attached in the repository
+Refer Documentation PDF attached in the repository